marcodelfrari/TD-Roles/Sr. Technical Architect.md

 Responsibilities also include conducting customer meetings to present / advocate proposed solutions and monitoring the effectiveness of implemented solutions.

+From Career Framework:
+- Owns and defines the solution of a complex portfolio of medium-to-large-sized complex projects/programs
+- Acts as an expert in the discipline, not only influencing CSG but also other departments
+- May lead Technical groups or projects and serve as a resource for best practices and quality
+- Trains/mentors younger staff members
+- Manages critical situations with the Clients (up to Director Level) and mitigates impact on time, budget and quality
+- Handles complex Business requirements and scenarios with customer-facing

 ## :bank: Stakeholders